falsandtru/dw-cache/README.md

   - Statistical accuracy dependent
     - Very smaller cache size than sufficient can degrade hit ratio.
     - Cache size 1,000 or more is recommended.
+    - For discontinuous workloads, TLRU is better.
+  - No tradeoffs other than hit ratio
+    - Other advanced cache algorithms have some tradeoffs such as spike latency by linear time complexity, delayed memory release by linear space complexity, or implementability.
+      - Other advanced cache algorithms cannot generally replace LRU due to these tradeoffs.

 ## Tradeoffs